m-alcu/m-alcu.github.io/_posts/2017-12-10-transform.markdown

 > Input values in Logit regression should be numerical vectors as:

-* Integer - for example number of sales products...
+* *Integer* - for example number of sales products...
-* Real - for example millis from session user
+* *Real* - for example millis from session user
-* Boolean - Married or not married
+* *Boolean* - Married or not married

-Categories values should be expanded to boolean data.
+Categories values are not numerical vectors, you cannot measure a value for example between married and single.
+This is not useful as an input for logistic regression.
+This type of columns should be expanded to boolean data.
 Pandas library has an function to do this easyly.
 Next example is retrieved from this [source](https://datascienceplus.com/building-a-logistic-regression-in-python-step-by-step/).

 Note: Before there is some sort of cleaning of some categories that could be aggregated because are too similar.